-- 123. The School Board first failed to accommodate the Applicant's creed beliefs by refusing to meaningfully engage with the protected ground the Applicant claimed, despite numerous attempts by the Applicant's counsel to bring the discrimination to the School Board's attention.
+138. The School Board first failed to accommodate the Appellant's creed beliefs by refusing to meaningfully engage with the protected ground the Appellant claimed, despite numerous attempts by the Appellant's counsel to bring the discrimination to the School Board's attention.
 The School Board ignored the concerns of discrimination raised.
-After a series of suspensions and exclusions, the School Board permanently excluded the Applicant from school. - 124.
-The School Board further failed to provide a meaningful accommodation respectful of the dignity and autonomy owed to the Applicant while ensuring integration and full participation in his classes and school life.
-The School Board failed to consider that its duty to provide reasonable accommodation is not negated by whether others consider his beliefs objectionable, offensive, unreasonable, inaccurate, or part of some "-ism".
+After a series of suspensions and exclusions, the School Board permanently excluded the Appellant from school.